- P2P lender

 |APR range:||7% – 39.99%|

-The maximum amount you’ll be able to borrow is 20% of your annual revenue, and the total amount you can borrow caps off at $100K.
-For example, if you business makes $40K per year, you’ll be able to borrow a maximum of $8K.
+The maximum amount you’ll be able to borrow is 20% of your annual revenue and the total amount you can borrow caps off at $100K.
+For example, if your business makes $40K per year, you’ll be able to borrow a maximum of $8K.

 Repayments are made weekly via automatic ACH withdrawals.
 Merchants that miss a payment due to insufficient funds will incur a $10 NSF fee, and another $10 late fee if the payment is over seven days late.
 The lender does not charge a fee for repaying your loan early, though.